UCSB-CMPTGCS20-S16/CS20-S16-lab01/README.md

 ### The file `test_tempConversions.py`

 * This file starts with the line `from tempConversions import *`
-* The `*` on the previous line is called a *wildcard*.
-In this case, the line means "import everything you possibly can from tempConversions, and make it available for use".
+* The `*` that ends this line is called a *wildcard*.
+The meaning of this line of code is: "import everything you possibly can from tempConversions, and make it available for use".
+Specifically, the function definitions for `ftoC(fTemp)` and `ctoF(cTemp)` are made available by this line of code.
 * There are then two function definitions that have names starting with `test_`.
 They look like this:

 ```Python